 7. As necessary, assist participating Agencies in establishing Primary MACAOs.

 8. Ensure that Primary MACAOs receive necessary written guidelines, Recommendations, and instructions for the operation of the Primary and Descendant MACAOs.

+9. Register the primary and any descendant MACAOs, and the MACAO PoC, in the CCSDS Organization and Persons Registries maintained in the SANA.

 The following responsibilities are desirable: